Hipns1/Grupo-digital---PT/README.md

 # Cocteles 💻
 ## Description 📚
- Consuming a cocktail api where you can add and remove from an order
+ Consume a cocktail API where you can add and remove from an order.
+You can also filter and search the products
 ## Installation 💡
  You must install react, redux, styledComponents